Simple API Integration

 2026 Projections:

-- <10ms API response times globally through edge AI
+- <10 ms API response events globally through edge AI

-- 85% cost reduction in data transfer fees
+- 85% worth low cost in data change costs

 - 99.99% uptime through distributed edge networks